mapereztorres/master-universe-radiointerferometry/README.md

 ## Learning radio interferometry with Difmap

-Follow the instructions in
+Install the software Difmap by following the instructions in

-'./difmap/README.md' to install Difmap.
+./difmap/README.md